Crew applications for the 2024 festival will open early in 2024

 - There are limited jobs in the kitchen and it will help if you have had some experience.

-- Post-production work: you need to be available for three full days after the festival to help clear up – at least until the end of Wednesday.
+You need to be available for four full days after the festival to help clear up i.e. til the end of Thursday.
 If you are working post-production you will be fed after the festival when you are working but not during the festival.

 Please consider when you apply your skills and experience.
 We will choose people who are more suited to the jobs they have chosen.